 For a lot of years I was scared of anything involving a candy thermometer.
 It just all seemed so hard and complicated, not to mention dangerous (If you didn’t know, I tend to be a bit accident prone in the kitchen.
 And in life in general.)
 But then I tried it and discovered it wasn’t scary at all.
 In fact it’s the opposite (the opposite of scary being not scary.
 Just FYI.)
 Candy thermometers are super cheap and you can even usually find them at the grocery store.
+Or, if you’d rather get one in your pajamas, you can try a classic style or instant-read.
 Grab one on your next trip so you can make these apples!

 I’ve made honey caramel before–it’s so easy, just a few ingredients.
 But I never thought to make a caramel apple with it until I saw a contributor at Everyday Magazine do it in a recent issue.
 I love honey, and honey caramel has a distinct honey flavor.
 It’s a slightly different taste combo than your normal caramel, so it’s fun to switch things up!